Obtain a: NYC Class 2 Code and Zoning Representative Registration

 - Must have a four-year college degree in architecture or engineering from an accredited college.

 To obtain a Class 2 Code and Zoning Representative Registration, you must complete the following training requirements:

 Step 3: Applying For Your Registration

-To become a registered Class 2 Code and Zoning Representative, you must submit the following original documents listed below in-person Monday through Friday, from 1:30pm to 3:30pm to the Department’s Licensing & Exams Unit, located at:
+To become a registered Class 2 Code and Zoning Representative, you must submit the original documents listed below.
+To submit the required documents, you have the option to either:

 New York City Department of Buildings

 ATTN: Licensing & Exams Unit

 New York, NY 10007